Noise Levels in University District, Missoula, MT | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of University District

 Average noise levels for University District residents, grouped by direction from the center of University District.
-Western University District carries the highest population-weighted average; Eastern University District carries the lowest.
-Just 16% of residents in Eastern University District live in blocks above the EPA's 55 dBA threshold, a third of the share in Western University District.
+The highest population-weighted average is in northwestern University District; the lowest is in southwestern University District, where just 31% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Quiet office to normal conversation